-If you experience an irregular heartbeat that’s coupled with sweating, fainting, anxiety, fatigue, chest pain, or shortness of breath, you should seek medical attention immediately.
+If you experience an irregular heartbeat that’s accompanied by sweating, fainting, anxiety, fatigue, chest pain, or shortness of breath, you should seek medical attention immediately.

-Arrhythmias may occur due to underlying cardiovascular disease, medical conditions, genetic syndromes, or may be rooted in certain lifestyle choices.
-Diabetes, sleep apnea, hypertension, thyroid problems, obesity, and coronary disease may all lead to risk of an arrhythmia.
+Arrhythmias may occur as a result of underlying cardiovascular disease, genetic syndromes, or certain lifestyle factors.
+Diabetes, sleep apnea, hypertension, thyroid problems, obesity, and coronary disease all increase the risk of developing an arrhythmia.

 Understanding what type of arrhythmia you have is essential to determining the right treatment plan.
-If you experience palpitations, dizziness, lightheadedness, or feel you might pass out, it’s recommended that you see the specialists at Manhattan Cardiovascular Associates for an evaluation.
-Your doctor may utilize a range of diagnostic tests to evaluate your heart health including an electrocardiogram, echocardiogram, or a heart monitor.
+If you experience palpitations, dizziness, lightheadedness, or the feeling that you might pass out, contact Manhattan Cardiovascular Associates for an evaluation.
+Our specialists can draw from a range of diagnostic tests to evaluate your heart health, including electrocardiograms, echocardiograms, and wearable heart monitors.

-Treating bradycardias sometimes requires implanting a pacemaker which will stimulate your heart to beat if it slows or stops.
-Alternatively, tachycardias can be treated through medication or various medical procedures.
-Often, if the arrhythmia is determined to be benign, your doctor may recommend only lifestyle changes.
+Bradycardias are sometimes treated by implanting a pacemaker, which will stimulate your heart to beat if it slows or stops.
+Tachycardias can be treated with medication or by means of various medical procedures.
+If the tests determine that your arrhythmia is benign, your doctor may recommend only lifestyle changes.